Horst Strempel: Life

 In June 1945 Horst Strempel returned to Berlin and devoted himself to "cultural reconstruction" in the Soviet occupied Eastern part of the city.
-During the early postwar years he quickly became a well known Berin figure, both because of his frequent public appearances and because of his mural paintings round the eastern sector of the city, and in particular his mural at the Friedrichstrasse station.
+During the early postwar years he quickly became a well known Berlin figure, both because of his frequent public appearances and because of his mural paintings round the eastern sector of the city, and in particular his mural at the Friedrichstrasse station.
 He was also producing illustrations for the satirical fortnightly magazine Ulenspiegel.

 His painting and graphic art at this time was focused on the contrast between the Nazi period and the subsequent reconstruction phase that was under way.
 His best known work from 1945/46 is the triptych "Night over Germany" ("Nacht über Deutschland"), which somehow rises above the immediate present, serving as a more general testimony to the phase in history through which the artist was living.
 The picture sets out the trauma of National Socialism in obscured complex images which the viewer can still identify, but in a way with which the artist could only get to grips if he understood not merely the bare realities but also the underlying spiritual condition of the people.

 By 1946 it was becoming increasingly apparent that political division between the Soviet occupation zone and those parts of Germany occupied by the western allies was to be permanent, as a plan unfolded for the creation of a separate stand-alone state, the German Democratic Republic.
 The East German state was only founded formally in 1949, but the basis for a return to the single party rule was created in April 1946 with the establishment under the Soviet Military Administration of the Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands).
 Paradoxically this meant an end for the old Communist Party (KDP) in this part of Germany, because in the Soviet zone the creation of the new party resulted from a forced merger - theoretically at this point a merger of equals - between the KPD and the SPD (parties).
 Horst Strempel, his Communist Party membership no longer illegal in Germany, was among the 1.75 million people who by the end of 1946 had transferred to the new SED (party).